Best 25+ annotation and markup tools in 2021

 Add Comments

-Comments are the core of every annotation and markup process.
+Comments are the core of every markup process.
 Reviewers can leave feedback, add ideas or just ask questions to the content creator.
 Comments can be supported with highlights so that the content team knows exactly where the comment refers to.

 Descriptive outline